Irena Karpa

 Irena Karpa (Ірена Карпа) was born in 1980; she is a Ukrainian writer, journalist, and singer.

 Biography

 Irena Karpa was born on 8 December 1980 in Cherkasy (Central Ukraine), and grew up in the Subcarpathian region (Prykarpattia).

-Since 1999 she has been the frontwoman and songwriter of the band Faktychno Sami (later renamed Qarpa).
+Since 1999, she has been the frontwoman and songwriter of the band Faktychno Sami (later renamed Qarpa).
 Her first book was published in 2000 when she was a student at Kyiv National Linguistic University.
-In 2003 Karpa received a graduate's degree (magistar) in the English and French languages.
-After graduating she traveled Southeast Asia for a year.
+In 2003, Karpa received a graduate's degree (magistar) in the English and French languages.
+After graduating, she traveled in Southeast Asia for a year.
 This sparked the appearance of her book Freud Would Cry.